-The COVID-19 pandemic has disrupted and may continue to disrupt the Company's previously disclosed business and operational plans for fiscal 2021.
+The COVID-19 pandemic may disrupt the Company's business and operational plans.
 The length or severity of these disruptions are unknown at this point in time.
-The related disruptions that have emerged, or could emerge, as a result of the COVID-19 pandemic include (i) delays to permits required for exploration and drilling activities, (ii) restrictions that governments impose to address the COVID-19 outbreak, (ii) restrictions that the Company and its contractors and subcontractors impose to ensure the safety of employees and others. (iii) shortages and / or unexpected sickness of employees, and (iv) unavailability of contractors and subcontractors, (v) interruption of supplies from third parties upon which the Company relies, and (vi) unusually high levels of volatility in capital markets and limitations on the availability of capital.
+The related disruptions that could emerge, as a result of the COVID-19 pandemic, include (i) delays to permits required for exploration and development activities, (ii) restrictions that governments impose to address the COVID-19 outbreak, (iii) restrictions that the Company and its contractors and subcontractors impose to ensure the safety of employees and others, (iv) shortages and / or unexpected sickness of employees, and (v) unavailability of contractors and subcontractors, (vi) interruption of supplies from third parties upon which the Company relies, and (vii) unusually high levels of volatility in capital markets and limitations on the availability of capital.
 Management is closely monitoring the situation and is actively adapting work plans to mitigate adverse effects where possible.
-Notwithstanding this, mineral exploration, development and mining continue to be considered Allowable Business Services by the Government of Saskatchewan that can continue to operate in accordance with social distancing practices.
-The Company is committed to following best practice management, and meeting or exceeding the relevant guidelines and policies related to COVID-19 (and amendments thereof), including but not limited to; COVID-19 Precautionary Measures for Saskatchewan Mining Industry, Mineral Exploration Camps (Saskatchewan Mining Association, June 2020), the Employment of Athabasca Basin Residents during COVID-19 (Athabasca Basin Communities Letter dated June 12th, 2020), and the Company's Health, Safety and Environmental Policies.
+Notwithstanding this, mineral exploration, development and mining continue to be considered Allowable Business Services by the Government of Saskatchewan that can continue to operate in accordance with public health advisories.
+The Company is committed to following best practice management, and meeting or exceeding the relevant guidelines and policies related to COVID-19 (and amendments thereof), including but not limited to; public health advisories, COVID-19 Precautionary Measures for Saskatchewan Mining Industry, Mineral Exploration Camps (Saskatchewan Mining Association, June 2020), the Employment of Athabasca Basin Residents during COVID-19 (Athabasca Basin Communities Letter dated June 12, 2020), and the Company's Health, Safety and Environmental Policies.